Administrative divisions of Georgia (country): Adjara

+Former autonomous oblast (Soviet era)

 South Ossetia

 South Ossetia enjoyed the status of an autonomous oblast in the Soviet era, until this autonomy was abolished in December 1990.
-When Georgia became independent, the territory of South Ossetia covered four municipalities that were de jure in separate present-day Georgian regions (established in 1995): the bulk was assigned to Shida Kartli, the northwestern tip to Racha-Lechkhumi and Kvemo Svaneti, a small western section to Imereti and the eastern part to Mtskheta-Mtianeti.
+When Georgia became independent, the territory of South Ossetia covered four municipalities that were de jure in separate present-day Georgian regions (established in 1995): the bulk was assigned to Shida Kartli, the north-western tip to Racha-Lechkhumi and Kvemo Svaneti, a small western section to Imereti, and the eastern part to Mtskheta-Mtianeti.

 After the military conflicts in 1991–1992 and 2008, Georgia considers the former Autonomous Oblast of South Ossetia an occupied territory.
-Its status is not constitutionally defined by Georgia, but there is an Administration of South Ossetia sitting in exile in Tbilisi.
+Its status is not constitutionally defined by Georgia, but there was an Administration of South Ossetia sitting in exile in Tbilisi until 2026.
 The territory which had been under Georgia's control prior to the Russo–Georgian War of 2008, was organized into four municipalities, which retain their de jure status.
 South Ossetia's secessionist government divides the entity's territory into four districts (raion).

 The laws of Georgia include a notion that the final subdivision and system of local self-government should be established after the restoration of the state's sovereignty in the occupied territories.